Share This Story, Choose Your Platform!

 To prevent any bacteria, algae, or viruses from growing in the pool and to keep water safe and crystal clear, especially with organic dust and pollen entering the water in most outdoor pools applications, you need to have a theoretical residual ozone concentration of 0.07 ppm, as we have learned from our 40 m3 test pool which we run for over eight years without a drop of chemicals.
 An indoor pool will most likely work well with 0.05 ppm of residual ozone as indoors, you do not have organic dust, pollen, etc., blown into a pool by the wind, dramatically increasing bio load and ozone demand.

-The following are ozone generators size calculations for a 55 m3 swimming pool:
+The following are ozone generator size calculations for a 55 m3. outdoor swimming pool:

 To create 0.07 ppm ozone concentration in ice-cold water, you must dissolve 0.07 g/m3(ppm) x 55 m3 = 3.85 g of ozone.